nvflare.app_common.np.recipes.fedavg module

 add_cse_validator_if_needed()[source]

-Add NPValidator for cross-site evaluation if not already configured.
+Add NPValidator for cross-site evaluation.

 NumPy recipes need specialized NPValidator because: - NumPy training scripts typically only handle training tasks - Wildcard executors (tasks=[“*”]) don’t actually implement validation - Cross-site evaluation requires dedicated validation component